LapTQ/hello-cpp/summaries/behind-the-scene.md

 * **Namespace** is used to prevent *naming conflicts*.
 * If `::` is used without providing a namespace name (e.g. `::doSomething`), the identifier (e.g. `doSomething`) is explicitly looked for in the global namespace.
 * If `::` not used, the compiler will first try to find a matching declaration in that same namespace.
 If no matching identifier is found, the compiler will then check each containing namespace in sequence, with the global namespace being checked last.
-* Multiple namespace blocks and nested namespaces are allowed
+* Multiple namespace blocks and nested namespaces are allowed.
+* **Unnamed namespace**: All content declared in an unnamed namespace is treated as part of the parent namespace.
+* **Inlide namespace**: (Much like an unnamed namespace) All content declared in an inline namespace is treated as part of the parent namespace.
+The difference is that the inline namespace can be versioned.

 ## Storage duration